Bimasakti1024/Midorix/README.md

 </p>
 <h1 align="center">Midorix</h1>
 <p align="center">
-  <em>Version 1.1.2-beta</em></br>
+  <em>Version 1.2.0-beta</em></br>
-  <em>A simple, stateless, lightweight, make-like tool written in C powered by Lua.</em>
+  <em>A simple, stateless, lightweight make-like tool written in C and powered by Lua.</em>
 </p>

 ---

 ## Introduction

-Midorix is a simple, stateless, lightweight, make-like tool written in C. It uses an `mdrxproject.lua` file that acts as a project configuration, the `mdrxproject.lua` is written in Lua, it will contain project information.
-Midorix can automatically build a project once a `mdrxproject.lua` file has been initiated.
+Midorix is a simple, stateless, lightweight make-like tool written in C and powered by Lua.

+Configure your projects using `mdrxproject.lua` and automate builds, debugging, and execution using Midorix.
 Midorix is focused on simplicity and extensibility, making it easy for customization and managing projects.

-Please note that Midorix is still under development, Bugs may occur, if you find any, please report them to the issue page.
+Please note that Midorix is still under development.
+Bugs may occur; if you find any, please report them to the issue page.

 ### Interface Preview

 Midorix provides a minimal yet verbose CLI interface.
-Here are some screenshots to give you a feel of how it works:
+Here are some screenshots to give you an overview of how it works:

 • Launch
 <p align=center><img src=assets/images/sample1.png alt="Sample Image 1, Launch." width=700></p>